kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         Populate the toplevel subvolume with files from *rootdir*.
 This does not require root permissions to write the new files or to mount the filesystem.

+        Directories can be created as subvolumes, see also option *--subvol*.
+        Hardlinks are detected and created in the filesystem image.

         .. note::
                 This option may enlarge the image or file to ensure it's big enough to contain the files from *rootdir*.
 Since version 4.14.1 the filesystem size is